re-hearsal/orkestro-backend/README.md

 # orkestro-backend
-Backend of markdown docs, powered by Spring Framework
+Backend of Orkestro, powered by Spring Framework